From the Ashes (Dungeons & Dragons)

-From the Ashes is a supplement for Dungeons & Dragonss World of Greyhawk campaign setting.
+From the Ashes is a supplement for Dungeons & Dragons for the World of Greyhawk campaign setting.

 Contents

 From the Ashes is a boxed set which includes a pair of booklets containing close to 130,000 words.
 Sidebars and summaries are included, as is an alphabetical directory of the Nations of Flanaess which reveals at a glance the races, populations, and other key data for more than 50 countries.
 A listing of adventure locations tells where all previously published Greyhawk scenarios occurred.
 The rune and glyph display from the original World of Greyhawk boxed set is included.
 A packet of reference cards is included, with most of them containing encounters and short adventures, in a format similar to that of The City of Greyhawk set.
 The trio of poster maps have the grid coordinates printed along the borders.

 "Book One, Atlas of the Flanaess", presents a broad overview of the eastern portion of Oerik, Oerth's major continent and the primary locale for Greyhawk campaigns.
 It starts with a lengthy historical summary, tracing 10 centuries of events from the early assaults of the Oeridian tribes through the aftermath of the great Greyhawk Wars.
 The cyclopedia entries follow the history lesson and take up the bulk of the text.
 "Book Two, the Campaign Book" focuses on the areas in and around the Free City of Greyhawk.
 As a consequence of the great war, much of the Old City was incinerated.
 Destitute property owners who can't afford to pay for restoration watch helplessly as their neighborhoods are overrun with beggars and street urchins.
 In the River Quarter, authorities fish out bodies with daggers in their backs.
 Refugees crowd the poorer districts, trade continues to decline, and Iuz, the fiendish ruler of a vast territory in the north central Flanaess, remains a constant threat.

 The set offers scenario hooks in a variety of formats and themes, and the "Tales of the Year of Peace" section lists about a dozen adventure springboards based on various Flanaess rumors.
 The two adventure outlines in the Campaign Book are "Into the Mistmarsh," which involves a hunt for escaped thieves, and "The Sin Eater".